Snap-Engineering-Academy-2023/rn_lab1/README.md

 ## First, fork and clone this lab repo:
 ### To run
-1. Fork this repo!
+1. Clone this repo!
-2. Git clone the forked repo.
-3. In terminal, move to the project folder then run `yarn`
+2. In terminal, move to the project folder then run `yarn`
-4. Then launch the project with `yarn expo start`
+3. Then launch the project with `yarn expo start`

 ## Then try to complete the following: